insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-05-configurations.md

         identifier: configuringaec
 ---

-This section gives the overall idea about choosing application, configuring connection, environment setup and execution of the sync process.
+This section gives the overall idea about choosing application, configuring your apps in Processflow, environment setup and execution of the sync process.
 Step by Step direction is given below:
 Login to APPSeCONNECT - View [Home Page](https://portal.appseconnect.com/Account/Login?ReturnUrl=%2f#!) to get the details.

 |Sections|Details|